 Create a Companion Planting Setup

 Pair rosemary with other herbs like thyme or basil in a single pot to maximize space and add variety.
 My mixed herb pot on the windowsill is a mini garden all on its own.
+Putting together these mixed arrangements is also one of my favorite plant workshop ideas to host for friends.

 Design an Aesthetic Arrangement

 Arrange your pots in eye-catching groups with varying heights and styles.
 I like to mix and match for a dynamic look that keeps the eye moving.
+If you want to include edible plants in your display, explore these creative ways to grow cucumbers in pots.

 Try an Indoor Window Setting